celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node-in-rc1.md

 ## Celo Networks

-First we are going to setup the environment variables required for `Baklava` network.
+First we are going to setup the environment variables required for the `RC1` network.
 Run:

 ```bash
 export CELO_IMAGE=us.gcr.io/celo-testnet/celo-node:rc1